akveo/ngx-admin/docs/contents/articles/001-getting-started/index.md

 ## What is ng2-admin?

-ng2-admin is a front-end Admin Dashboard template based on Angular 2, Bootstrap 4 and Webpack.
+ng2-admin is a front-end Admin Dashboard template based on Angular, Bootstrap 4 and Angular CLI.
 That means all the data you can see on graphs, charts and tables is mocked in Javascript so you can use the backend of your choice with no limitations.